jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

         <link rel="stylesheet" href="style.css">
     </head>

 See that part that references the file `style.css`?
 We need to make this file.
 You can do this easily in Visual Studio Code by holding the CTRL button and clicking on the "style.css" that you just typed.
-It will ask you if you wish to make the file.
+VS Code will ask you if you wish to make the file.

 ## What is style and content?